alextanhongpin/ideas/README.md

 To prevent users from performing addition/deletion, create a new user and limit the access.

-## Separate Read/Write

-Read and writes should be separated in the microservices layer, as they can be scaled independently.
-Besides, it is easier to control the side-effects and make the system more maintainable (write services requires more attention).
-The database access can be separated too, and since write is only to the master, the creation of user in slave is only for read access.

-## Service Migration

-If there are new services with changing schemas, the idea is to deprecate the older version.
-It will still be running, but warn the end users about the deadline and the necessary changes for the newer version.
-Also, log the requests count together with the version to see how many people are still consuming the endpoint.
-Once the count reach below certain threshold, deprecate it completely.
-To make the migration transparent, one can apply the proxy or adapter pattern.

-## Microservices Approach

-- what microservices to build? video? check for existing schemas in schema.org (DRY)
-- what cloud design pattern is involved? basically how to handle scaling in the future
-- what technology stack to use (no debate here, but it's good to be clear on this - use the right tool)
-- simple mvp and test cases
-- what data needs to be analysed

-## Planning Large Terraform Projects

-- how to setup workflow for different environment (production, staging, etc)
-- how to test the setup?
-- how to manage chain workflows (creation of one resource requires details from another resources) without coupling them

-## Versioning Application

-How to measure performance changes when versioning application?
-Every release (new features) will definitely slow down the application.
-How to detect the threshold that is allowed?
-Possibly through prometheus, find a way to inject the version of the application, then plot the graph through grafana.

-## Traffic Shifting

-It is possible to do traffic-shifting - but can we shard (duplicate) the calls to a staging environment instead to debug/test performance/check errors?
-When doing so, it is important to isolate side-effects (writes to db, sending out emails, triggering webhook etc).
-Find out how.

 ## Cloud Native apps with microservices architecture